+The instinctive approach is to open the person’s profile, tap their following list, and look for new names.
+On a public account you can see the whole list, because, as Instagram explains in its breakdown of the differences between public and private accounts, anyone can view a public profile’s posts, followers, and following.
 The catch is the order: Instagram does not show the list chronologically.
 It is sorted by the app’s own ranking, which has nothing to do with when each account was followed.

-So, even with full access to a public following list, you cannot tell what is new just by looking.
+That means a follow from an hour ago could appear anywhere in a list of hundreds.
+There is no “sort by recent” option, no date next to each name.
+So even with full access to a public following list, you cannot tell what is new just by looking.
 The manual method fails not because the data is hidden but because it is presented in an order that makes change impossible to spot.

-The reliable way to see new followers is to compare the list over time.
+The reliable way to see new follows is to compare the list over time.
 If you know exactly who someone followed yesterday and you check again today, the new names are obvious.
 Nobody can hold a list of hundreds of accounts in their head accurately, which is why doing this manually does not work either.
 But a tool can.

 It is worth being precise about the limits, because plenty of sketchy apps overpromise.

-The first scan establishes a baseline for the following list.
+The process is straightforward with any reputable tool.
+You enter the public username you want to monitor; no password or login for that account is needed, because the tool only reads public data.
+The first scan establishes a baseline of the current following list.
 From then on, each new scan compares against the last and surfaces what changed.
 The longer you track, the richer the picture, since the tool accumulates a dated history you could never reconstruct by hand.

 The key practical point is that the first scan is your starting line.
 Activity before that point can usually be shown in approximate order, but accurate dates begin from your first scan.
 So if there is an account you expect to want to monitor, starting sooner gives you a cleaner timeline.

-The same tool that lets a parent notice a worrying new connection, or lets someone resolve a doubt with facts instead of speculation, could be misused for harassment.
+A note on responsible use, because the capability cuts both ways.
+Viewing public activity is legal in most places, but how you act on what you see matters.
+The same tool that lets a parent notice a worrying new connection, or lets someone resolve a nagging doubt with facts instead of speculation, could be misused for harassment.
+Monitoring public information is fine; using it to harass or stalk is not, and good tools are explicit about that line.

+Seeing who someone follows on Instagram is not about finding hidden data, it is about reorganizing public data into the chronological order the app withholds.
 Scrolling the list yourself cannot do it because of how Instagram sorts.
-A snapshot-and-compare tool can surface new followers, newest-first on any public account.
+A snapshot-and-compare tool can, surfacing new follows newest-first on any public account.
 Know the limits, respect the public-data boundary, and you have a clear, legitimate answer to a question the app seems designed to make difficult.

 This method works by taking a snapshot of the current follow list and comparing it after a while to see any changes in the followers or following.